silviamaggi/smd-com/_posts/2021-08-07-leaving-wordpress.md

 ---
 An announcement to my WordPress followers.

-Soon, I’ll be starting a process to move away from WordPress: **my website will have a new house, look, and ways to be managed**.
+Soon, I’ll be starting a process to move away from the platform: **my website will have a new house, look, and ways to be managed**.

 <!--more-->